hexdump/dotfiles/tsuru-config/telegram-config/README.md

 # telegram-config

-Set the background to white, and disable `Replace emoji automatically` and `Suggest emoji replacements`.
+Set the background to white, and disable `Replace emoji automatically`.